Your business is up and running; your website is online and you have found the perfect niche market to start making money.

 It’s the way our fathers and forefathers did it.
 While not particularly elegant or effective, it works and has done so for many years.

-However, it is slow and needs you to be pretty good with numbers and detail-oriented.
+However, it’s slow and needs you to be pretty good with numbers and detail-oriented.
 Otherwise, mistakes can be costly, especially if your company is audited.
+That was one of the main reasons I chose to employ an accountant at an early stage – for peace of mind I wasn’t doing anything wrong!

 Bookkeeping, The Effective Way